SkafteNicki/dtu_mlops/s5_continuous_integration/M15_unittesting.md

   title="credits to https://devhumor.com/media/tests-won-t-fail-if-you-don-t-write-tests">
 </p>

+The kind of tests we are going to look at are called [unit testing](https://en.wikipedia.org/wiki/Unit_testing).
+Unit testing refer to the practice of writing test that tests individual parts of your code base to test for correctness.
+By unit you can therefore think a function, module or in general any object.
+By writing tests in this way it should be very easy to isolate which part of the code that broke after an update to the code base.
+Another way to test your code base would be through [integration testing](https://en.wikipedia.org/wiki/Integration_testing) which is equally important but we are not going to focus on it in this course.

 ## Pytest

-The first part of continuous integration is writing tests.
-It is both a hard and tedious task to do but arguable the most important aspects of continuous integration.
+Before we can begin to automatize testing of our code base we of cause need to write the tests first.
+It is both a hard and tedious task to do but arguable the most important aspects of CI.
 Python offers a couple of different libraries for writing tests.
 We are going to use `pytest`.

 ### Exercises